 School budgets often are tight, so many teachers dig into their own wallets to pay for the classroom supplies and decorations they need to create a welcoming, productive learning environment and to support their lesson plans.
 Teachers spend an average of about $500 on classroom supplies each year, but of course many teachers spend a lot more than that!

-In addition, many teachers also are getting their own children ready to go back to school.
-From new outfits and backpacks to new classroom supplies, you need to stretch your budget to afford everything everyone in your household will need.
+In addition, many teachers also are getting their own children ready to go back to school, whether in-school or online.
+From new outfits and backpacks to new tech for online instruction, you need to stretch your budget to afford everything everyone in your household will need.

 Try these back-to-school shopping tips to save time and money: